 Skaftafell

-Skaftafell, located in the Vatnajökull National Park, is a nature reserve in Iceland home to waterfalls, glacier lagoons and black sand beaches.
+Skaftafell, located in Vatnajökull National Park, is a nature reserve in Iceland home to waterfalls, glacier lagoons and black sand beaches.

 If you plan on visiting Skaftafell in winter, we recommend bringing crampons to enjoy the experience comfortably.